TopoToolbox/pytopotoolbox/README.md

 ### Generate distribution archives

+Before building the archive, make sure the `libtopotoolbox.so` has been added to `/pytopotoolbox/src/topotoolbox/`.
 Generates a .whl and .tar.gz which then can be used to install package with pip.
 These Files can be distributed with PyPi or downloaded directly.